KayKay-H/SkillStack-Group-Project/README.md

 ---

+## Phase 3 Deliverables
+- Finalized all components and functionality (Dashboard, Editor, Profile Info, Projects and Skills management)
+- Added save functionality for profile edits
+- Applied performance optimizations including code splitting and lazy loading for Tabs
+- Enhanced user experience with spacing, padding, and professional styling improvements
+- Prepared final presentation showcasing main features, technologies, and challenges

+---

+## Summary
+SkillStack allows users to create and manage a professional developer portfolio without coding.
+Users can:

+- Log in and set their name and email.
+- Add, edit, and delete projects in the Editor page.
+- Add, edit, and delete skills in the Editor page.
+- View their projects and skills on the Dashboard (read-only).
+- Edit profile information and save changes in the Profile Info tab.
+- Navigate seamlessly using the responsive Navbar with tabbed interface.
+- Enjoy live previews of their portfolio changes.

+---

 ## Component and State Overview

 - **Navbar & Footer:** Site-wide navigation and footer, with responsive design and hamburger menu using React state.